 Generally, those papers cost a little more than any normal paper.
-But, it has a good quality and softness that anyone, who touches it, can hardly deny to buy it.
+But, it has a good quality and softness that anyone, who touches it, can hardly deny buying it.

 Haku patasi is a traditional newari attire.
 It is the black sari with a red border, that specifically, the female newa people wear.
 This sari is a handmade product.
-People, till today in Bhaktapur, made it by their hands and wear it.
-This cotton made black sari has its importance being in such mixing color.
+People, till today in Bhaktapur, made it with their hands and wear it.
+This cotton-made black sari has its importance being in such mixing colours.

-Bhaktapur impactfully is blessed with the masked dances like the navadurga dance.
+Bhaktapur impactfully is blessed with masked dances like the navadurga dance ceremonies.
 However, with that, there are other varieties of masks too.
 That chitrakars of Bhaktapur do make them.
-They made the masks and then recreate the life in it.
-By painting the characters.
+They made the masks and then recreate the life in them by painting the characters.